Indian Peaks Wilderness: History

 The Indian Peaks were visited by Native Americans for several thousand years.
+The Paleo Indians would travel through here as a trail to get over the mountains.
 The Arapaho tribe lived and hunted in the area during the summer months, though little evidence remains of their activities.
+The tribe was forced to leave when mining started taking place in Indian Peaks.